astronomer/airflow-guides/guides/what-is-an-operator.md

             open(CSV_FILE_PATH).read().encode("utf-8")).hexdigest()
         if obj_etag != file_hash:
             raise AirflowException(
-                f"Upload Error: Object ETag in S3 did not match hash of local file."
+                f"""Upload Error: Object ETag in S3 did not match hash of local file."""
             )

+    # Tasks that were created using decorators have to be called to be used
     validate_file = validate_etag()

     #### Create Redshift Table